Educational Blog about Anesthesia, Intensive care and Pain management

 ➧ Sudden crisis in a patient with a known or previously unknown pituitary tumor.

-➧ It may occur in a normal gland during and after childbirth, with head trauma, or in patient on anticoagulation therapy.
+➧ It may occur in a normal gland during and after childbirth, with head trauma, or in a patient on anticoagulation therapy.

 Sheehan’s Syndrome: